-At the time of this Report, there is one matter in litigation against the Group.
+At the time of this Report, there are two litigation matters that the Group is involved in.
 Further information is provided in note 34 to the consolidated financial statements.

 Report of the Directors

 The Board's objectives

 The Board's primary objectives are to supervise and control the management activities, business development, and the establishment of a strong franchise in the Group's business lines.
 Measures aimed at increasing shareholders' value over the medium to long-term, such as an increase in NAV are used to monitor performance.